tripledawg/social-network-api/README.md

   - [Questions](#questions)

   ## Description:
-  an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+  an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list
   ## Technology:
   Express.js, MogoDB database, Mongoose ODM, Moment.js, Insomnia to test routes
   ## Installation: